+j.
+Inspections:

-h.
-Inspections: Determine inspection requirements in advance and clarify on the program guidelines for customers.
-A pre-inspection and submetering may be needed to verify the pre-retrofit water use metric.
-If other data such as units produced are required for use per unit metric, consider how these can be obtained in a way that verifies them independently.
+Determine inspection requirements in advance and clarify them in the program guidelines for customers.
+A pre-inspection and sub-metering may be needed to verify the pre-retrofit water use metric.
+If other data such as units produced are required for a water use-per-unit metric, consider how these data can be obtained in a way that verifies them independently.
+It may be necessary for some projects to require a sub-meter installation that directly measures water used for the operation being made more efficient.
+An example might be a sub-meter installed on the line leading to the hotel laundry operation.